digital-asset/daml/docs/source/triggers/index.rst

 created using ``exerciseCmd`` and ``createCmd``.
 In addition to that, we also pass in a list of contract ids.
-Those contracts will be marked pending and not be included in the result of ``query`` until the commands have either been comitted to the ledger or the command submission failed.
+Those contracts will be marked pending and not be included in the result of ``query`` until the commands have either been committed to the ledger or the command submission failed.

 .. literalinclude:: ./template-root/src/CopyTrigger.daml